 Safer Injection for Regional Anaesthesia

-SAFIRA®: Safer Injection for Regional Anaesthesia
+SAFIRA®: SAFer Injection for Regional Anaesthesia

-Current regional anaesthesia procedures require two operators: an anaesthetist who holds an ultrasound scanner and uses this to guide the needle tip placement and a second operator to inject the anaesthetic solution at a required pressure.
+Regional anaesthesia procedures require two operators - an anaesthetist who holds an ultrasound scanner and uses this to guide the needle tip placement and a second operator to inject the anaesthetic solution at a required pressure.